ofqwx/form/README.md

 **Props**

-`onSubmit` (required): A function to handle the values when form is submitted.
+`onSubmit` (required): A function to handle the values when a form is submitted.
 This function will receive the values from the form in the shape of an object where the keys will be the name of each field.

-`initialValues` (optional): An object containing initial values if you want to show the form pre filled.
+`initialValues` (optional): An object containing initial values if you want to show the form pre-filled.
 Keys in this object need to be the same as the names of the fields.

 ### **Input**